lkaihua/carp/dev.md

 #### 2022-04-11

 - Add Modification Time and Size.
+- Enable localstorage in browser to keep some session level data, for instance playlist skipped tracks.
-- [] To add a sorting order of entries.
+- [ ] To add a sorting order of entries.

 #### 2022-04-10

 - Add music playlist skip function.
 The skipped tracks are remarked with text decoration strike through lines and they won't be played.
 - Add loop count and error count for music player.
-- [] To add a unique md5 based on file name + file size + modification time, need this to determine whether we need to generate new thumbnails
+- [ ] To add a unique md5 based on file name + file size + modification time, need this to determine whether we need to generate new thumbnails
-- [] enable localstorage in browser to keep some session level data, for instance playlist skipped tracks.

 #### 2022-04-02